Differentiable Quantum Architecture Search: Discussions

 ~ {\bf Proxy tasks and transfer learning.} DARTS heavily relies on the idea of proxy tasks to boost performance.
 In DARTS training, one first trains and identifies a suitable network architecutre on the simpler CIFAR-10 (image) dataset; subsequently, one uses the same block topology to build neural networks classifiers for the large-scale ImageNet dataset.
 Same technique may be adapted to DQAS: finding some structure or patterns in quantum circuits for small size problems with small number of qubits or layers and try to apply similar pattern on larger problems.
 For the quantum circuit design, we can even classically simulate the training for small proxy tasks and transfer optimal structures to large problem beyond classical computation power.

 We recommend various training techniques, inspired by DARTS-related studies, to obtain more robust and versatile DQAS.
-For more details on training techniques and hyperparameters we utilized in our numerical experiments, see the Supplemental Materials \cite{Note1}.
-Due to the close relation between architecture search in the context of quantum circuit and neural network, more interesting ideas may be borrowed from NAS to further improve QAS and innovations in QAS may also inspire developments in NAS.}
+Due to the close relation between architecture search in the context of quantum circuit and neural network, more interesting ideas may be borrowed from NAS to further improve QAS and innovations in QAS may also inspire developments in NAS.

-~ {\bf Acknowledgments}\\ This work is supported in part by the NSFC under Grant No. 11825404 (SXZ and HY), the MOSTC under Grant Nos.
-2016YFA0301001 and 2018YFA0305604 (HY), the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB28000000 (HY), Beijing Municipal Science and Technology Commission under Grant No. Z181100004218001 (HY), and Beijing Natural Science Foundation under Grant No. Z180010 (HY).